 That said, it surely can’t be an accident that Harry Piel’s action comedy An Invisible Man Walks the City (Ein Unsichtbarer geht durch die Stadt) came out just two months prior to Universal’s highly advertised H.G.
 Wells adaptation.
 The film is not an adaptation of the novel, but borrows enough for it to feel like it’s riding on the coat tails of Universal’s horror movie success.
 Not that Harry Piel needed to ride the coat tails of anyone — barring Hans Albers — “Dynamite Harry” was Germany’s biggest movie star in 1933.
 Writer, director, producer and lead actor, he was the Sly Stallone or Tom Cruise of his day and age in Germany.
 An Invisible Man Walks the City was the first in a trilogy of stand-alone science fiction films made back-to-back by Piel in 1933 and 1934, all dealing with the dangers of new technology and man’s greed and power for hunger in utilising them.
-The first two, this one and Die Welt ohne Maske (“The World Without a Mask”, 1934) were rather humorous treatments on the subject, while the last one, Master of the World (Der Herr der Welt, 1934, review) had a more serious tone.
+The first two, this one and Die Welt ohne Maske (“The World Without a Mask”, 1934, review) were rather humorous treatments on the subject, while the last one, Master of the World (Der Herr der Welt, 1934, review) had a more serious tone.